 - Connecting people affected by eating disorders with others who understand what they are going through, via our befriending service, peer support groups and workshops.

 - Sharing information and resources via our website, social media channels and newsletter to help educate, empower, and break down the stigma surrounding eating disorders.

 - Providing a platform for you to share your own experiences, and add your voice to the conversation about the issues and challenges facing those affected by eating disorders today.

 - Campaigning to make online spaces safe for all; to protect the mental health of people affected by eating disorders and negative body image.
 For example, we’re calling for the UK Government to amend laws and put governance in place to ensure that targeted eating and body image related advertising content is effectively monitored, with modified photos labelled.

-- Educating GPs and fitness professionals via our e-courses designed to assist early intervention by increasing knowledge and awareness of eating disorders.
+- Educating GPs via our e-course on the RCGP e-learning portal, designed to assist early intervention by increasing knowledge and awareness of eating disorders.

 - Working with the media to help raise awareness and support accurate, ethical, and responsible reporting of eating disorders and those affected.

 Our vision is a world in which fewer lives are impacted by or lost to eating disorders.